Downlink/test/Readme.md

 ?
 Enter your security code:

 ```
-The next time you run your application, it will start automatically using a saved user token for authentication.
-However, after 15 minutes your application becomes immutable.
+The next time you run your application, it will start automatically using a saved user token.

+However, when your application is already running for more than 15 minutes, your application becomes immutable.
 Any changes to your application code will require you to re-authenticate for security reason.

 At anytime, you can re-authenticate with full credentials using the *-r* flag when restarting your application as shown below.